 From Cobb Island we continued up the Potomac with great anticipation.
 The Hutch-ica celebration was about to begin!
 We stopped off at Tantallon Marina in Ft.
 Washington for a week before continuing to the main event.
-While there we were able to visit with some of Joe's family and also some good friends.

 One night we all got together for a pizza and Neal cooked up some...no, shrimp!